-Pfizer is ceasing its research into Alzheimer’s and Parkinson’s medications.
+Pfizer is ceasing its research into Alzheimer's and Parkinson's medications.
+Advocacy groups hold on to hope.

 Pfizer, one of the world’s largest pharmaceutical companies, has decided to halt any further development of Alzheimer’s and Parkinson’s drugs, the company announced on Saturday, according to reports from The Wall Street Journal.